OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-13.md

 ## Acts 13:44

-On the next Sabbath almost the whole city gathered to hear the word of the Lord.
+On the following Sabbath, nearly the whole city gathered to hear the word of the Lord.

 ## Acts 13:45